-The present volume brings out Douglass’ fight to give meaning to the Union victory in the Civil War by guaranteeing economic, political, and civil freedom to the Negro people.
+This volume brings out Douglass’ fight to give meaning to the Union victory in the Civil War by guaranteeing economic, political, and civil freedom to the Negro people.
 He was an outstanding leader in the campaign for the fourteenth and fifteenth amendments and, when they were ratified, continued to battle to make these laws effective.
-His writings have a contemporary ring.
+His writings are more important then ever.